 On December 12, 2018, in connection with the Restructuring, CCF Issuer issued an aggregate principal amount of \$42,000 in Secured Notes to previous holders of Secured Notes.
 The Secured Notes bear interest at 9.00% per annum and mature on June 15, 2023.
 Pursuant to the Amended and Restated SPV Indenture, CCF Issuer and Community Choice Holdings each granted a pledge over all of their respective assets.
 CCF Issuer was also required to pledge its interests in the Amended and Restated Revolving Credit Agreement.
 The Amended and Restated SPV Indenture also contains restrictive covenants that limit our ability to incur additional indebtedness, pay dividends on or make other distributions or repurchase our capital stock or the capital stock of our subsidiaries, make certain investments, enter into certain types of transactions with affiliates, create liens or merge with or into other companies.

-The termination and issuance of Secured Notes, as part of the Restructuring, resulted in accelerated amortization of remaining deferred financing costs of \$4,471.
-This amount is not reflected in either the Predecessor or Successor consolidated statement of operations, but instead are presented "on the black line".
+The termination and issuance of Secured Notes, as part of the Restructuring, resulted in the elimination of the remaining deferred financing costs.